-- 6.1 This Policy supports the BCP Council Corporate Strategy https://www.bcpcouncil.gov.uk/About-the-council/Strategies-plans-and-policies/CorporateStrategy/Corporate-Strategy.aspx.
+- 6.1 This Policy supports the BCP Council Corporate Strategy Strategies, plans and policies | BCP (bcpcouncil.gov.uk)

 - 6.2 The Council's vision is to create vibrant communities with outstanding quality of life where everyone plays an active role.
 Effective licensing of controlled premises and activities is key to achieving this strategic vision for our communities.

 - 6.3 The Licensing Authority aims to meet the BCP Council Corporate priorities regarding Dynamic Places and Connected Communities by ensuring the licensing process supports local businesses.
-We aim to help them to meet their statutory obligations and keep residents and visitors to our licensed venues safe, whilst still having an enjoyable leisure experience. https;//www.bcpcouncil.gov.uk/About-BCP-Council/bcp-council-docs/BCP-Corporate- Strategy.pdf https;//www.dorset.police.uk/media/2768/bpd-alcohol-drugs-strategy-2016- 2020.pdf
+We aim to help them to meet their statutory obligations and keep residents and visitors to our licensed venues safe, whilst still having an enjoyable leisure experience.

 - 6.4 During the preparation of this policy document due consideration has been given to the following key BCP Council Strategies.

 - Corporate Plan

 - Health & Wellbeing Strategy

 - Safeguarding Strategy

 - Communities Engagement Strategy

 - Crime & Disorder Reduction Strategy

 - Equality & Diversity

-Part A 7.
-Geographical Area
+Part A Geographical Area

-- 7.1 Bournemouth Christchurch and Poole Council (BCP Council) was formed on 1st April 2019 following a restructure of previous local government arrangements.
-The council is one of two unitary authorities within Dorset. - 7.2 Located on the Jurassic Coast, BCP Council covers an area of 161km2 with 15 miles of coastline.
-It is the 12th largest council in England with a population of 395,800 residents.
+- Bournemouth Christchurch and Poole Council (BCP Council) was formed on 1st April 2019 7.1 following a restructure of previous local government arrangements.
+The council is one of two unitary authorities within Dorset. - BCP Council covers an area of 161km2 with 15 miles of coastline.
+It is the 12th largest 7.2 council in England with a population of 401899 residents.
 It is predominantly urban with associated suburban areas and 6,200 acres of open spaces parks and gardens.